colinjeanne/stop-lang/readme.md

     (LABEL) NAME [data1 data2 data3...] [; Comment]

-Labels and command names must appear in all caps.
+Labels and command may contain the uppercase letters A-Z and the hyphen `-` but may not begin or end with a hyphen.

 ## Types